Baked Spaghetti Marinara

 This family-friendly classic makes Meatless Mondays a breeze!

 There is nothing fancy about this simple yet satisfying dish, right down to the easy preparation.
 A quick and easy homemade tomato sauce makes it extra-special and super-scrumptious.
 A mix of grated Parmesan and chopped buffalo mozzarella renders the dish tender and cheesy.
 Chopped meatballs, sausage, or vegetables may be added for extra flavor and nutrition.
 Be sure not to overcook the pasta since it will continue to cook and soften while baking.
-Al dente rules the day.
+Al dente rules the day. if you’re a meatball lover, try the Baked Spaghetti & Meatballs recipe.

 Equipment: cutting board; chef’s knife; box grater; dry measuring cup; large sauté pan; stock pot or Dutch oven; strainer or colander; large mixing bowl; wooden spoon or spatula; casserole or baking dish; aluminum foil